digitalbazaar/bedrock-test/README.md

 The following is an example of a typical test.
 This one tests a regular user adding a public key through the bedrock-key addPublicKey API.

-The test does some data preperation at the very beginning, then clears some of the test data between each test.
+The test does some data preparation at the very beginning, then clears some of the test data between each test.
 The general flow for many tests is similar to this one:
- 1. Set up data and identites as needed to perform the test.
+ 1. Set up data and identities as needed to perform the test.
  2. Execute the test.
  3. Compare actual results to expected results.

-Most of the work, and examples below, focuses on step 1: The set-up of the data and identites.
+Most of the work, and examples below, focuses on step 1: The set-up of the data and identities.

 ***NOTE: THESE EXAMPLES ARE OLD; bedrock identities have been removed ***